 That is the trust model in one line: rebuild the guest and you confirm what code runs; check the proof and you confirm it ran that code on those inputs to get that output.
 No hardware enclave, no consensus, no operator to trust.

 We took the AINumbers suite from zero §18 coverage to a real proof on every clean kernel.
 None of it was faked (more on that below).
-Here is the honest account, so you can plan around the same problems instead of discovering them.
+Here is the honest account, so your team can plan around the same problems instead of discovering them.

 The obvious first idea is to rewrite each kernel in the zkVM's native language and prove that.
 We considered it and walked away.
 A separate guest per kernel means a separate thing to maintain, and every one is a fresh chance to drift from the JavaScript the browser actually runs.
 Putting one JavaScript engine in the guest and passing the kernel source as input gave us a single program, a single ImageID, and no per-tool proving code.
 If you adopt this, do the same: one guest, source as input.